 The Focus RS was only available in one colour, Imperial Blue.
 The RS body featured unique front and rear bumper assemblies required for the wider wheel arches which accommodated the WRC spec 65 mm wider front track.
 Wheels were 18″ alloys specially developed by OZ Racing.
 Internally the seats, gear lever, handbrake, and pedals were all custom made by Sparco.

-This 2003 example, number 2336 has covered only 64,000 miles and benefits from an exceptional full Ford service history with 19 stamps in the service book.
+This 2003 example, number 2336 has covered only 65,881 miles and benefits from an exceptional full Ford service history with 24 stamps in the service book and it has just had a timing belt replacement, full service and MOT carried out by Graham Goode Racing.

-The only notable modifications that have been carried out over the standard specification are an upgraded stainless exhaust system including a 4 branch manifold and a Bluefin remap, the controller is included in the sale.
+The only notable modifications that have been carried out over the standard specification are the aftermarket bonnet vents and an upgraded stainless exhaust system including a 4 branch manifold and a Bluefin remap, the controller is included in the sale.

 This car is the later stitched seat model often mistakenly referred to as a “Phase 2”.
 The date correct, RS cherished registration number will stay with the car.